quandora/quandora-zendesk/README.md

 ##About Quandora

 Quandora is [Question & Answer Software][quandora] for technical teams enabling knowledge sharing in a fun and efficient way.
-Think StackOverflow, for your team and your knowledge: live documentation, build from real-world experience.
+Think StackOverflow, for your team and your knowledge: living documentation, build from real-world experience, focusing on your team specific know-how.
 Quandora integrates with many other services like Google Apps, Zendesk, Yammer, HipChat, Campfire and many others!

 [quandora]: http://www.quandora.com